junxit/us-congress-bills-117/bill.md

 - **(1)** in subsection (g) by inserting “or a State” after “United States”, and
 - **(2)** by striking subsection (h).

-## § 3.
-Effective date

-This Act and the amendments made by this Act, shall take effect on June 1, 2021.